Issue

-The disruption of trade and supply chains from a transboundary animal disease (TAD) spread through U.S. land, air, and seaports.
-A TAD event, such as African swine fever (ASF), can significantly impact the Nation’s supply chain infrastructure and economy in a globalized world.
-Pig meat is a major source of protein in the human diet, with a share of 35-40% of global meat production, currently representing an annual consumption of greater than 110,000 metric tons.
-ASF is a disease known for its economic impact on producers, smallholders, and emerging commercial farmers in both lower- and middle-income countries (LMICs).
+The disruption of trade and supply chains from a transboundary animal disease spread through U.S. land, air, and seaports.
+African swine fever (ASFv) can significantly impact the Nation’s pork supply chain infrastructure and economy.
+Pork is a major source of protein in the human diet, with a share of 35-40% of global meat production, currently representing an annual consumption of greater than 110,000 metric tons.
+ASFv is a disease known for its economic impact on producers, smallholders, and emerging commercial farmers in both lower- and middle-income countries (LMICs).
 For developed nations such as the U.S., an incursion of ASF could have catastrophic economic impacts on our trade supply and supply chains.

 Value Proposition: